|

 stock position with a new grommet.
 No way I'd be able to attach it

-**PLEASE NOTE** In the stock Miata, water is *always* flowing through the heater.
+later. **PLEASE NOTE** In the stock Miata, water is *always* flowing through the heater.
 Thus, for the rear of the engine block to cool properly and for the fan to ever turn off after the engine has gotten to temperature, the shut off valve that I detail below CANNOT BE CLOSED.
 Since it is winter, I don't care.
 But, I do need to re-plumb the heater valve so that it bypasses into the return line when shut, rather than simply blocking the flow of water. |

 How-to and handy tips for home machinists and mechanics _*_ Reviews and demonstrations of tools and equipment _*_ Project diaries of engine swaps and EV conversions _*_ Other cool stuff